"Proudly serving the Vineyard since 1930"

 Second Generation

 Wilfred Giordano Sr., Edwardo and Mary’s son, started as a waiter in the restaurant, making his tips a few pennies at a time.
 Later, after taking over the family business, Wilfred moved the Restaurant to it’s present location in the beautiful old building of the Magnolia Restaurant, which he bought from Walter Perkins in 1943.
-At the time there was no Pizza Take Out.
 The Restaurant and Clam Bar (which was once a Laundromat), were separated by a small empty lot.
-In 1962, the Clam Bar and kitchen were torn down, and the Pizza Place, new Clam Bar, and new kitchen were built by local Vineyard architect, Wilfred Lawrence.
+In 1970, the Clam Bar and kitchen were torn down, and the Pizza Room, new Clam Bar, and new kitchen were built by local Vineyard architect, Wilfred Lawrence.

 Third Generation

-Buster and Richie, Wilfred Sr. and Antonette’s children, grew up working in the restaurant and in 1975, when Wilfred retired, they took over and continued the family business in the tradition that Wilfred had taught.
+Buster and Richie, Wilfred Sr. and Antoinette’s children, grew up working in the restaurant and in 1980, when Wilfred retired, they took over and continued the family business in the tradition that Wilfred had taught.

-In 1976, they hired Frank, Peter and Heidi Dunkle, a local Vineyard family, to renovate the building to its present Victorian motif.
-The extensive face lift included:
+* In 1984, they hired Frank, Peter, and Heidi Dunkle, a local Vineyard family, to renovate the building to its present Victorian motif.
+The extensive face lift included an abundance of beautiful stained glass work along the windows, Victorian style raised paneling interiors, removal of dropped ceiling and refurbishing of original ceiling woodwork, and repainting with original Victorian colors.

 Fourth Generation